The Aemulus Project VI: Emulation of beyond-standard galaxy clustering statistics to improve cosmological constraints: Results

-One important difference of our analysis compared to perturbation theory approaches is that the latter require a large number of nuisance parameters to model higher-order statistics such as the bispectrum (e.g. \citealt{philcox_cosmology_2022}).
-Instead, we use the HOD, which is a more compact parameterization that incorporates more physically and empirically motivated assumptions about galaxy formation than perturbation theory does.
-However, these assumptions have the potential to make our approach less flexible.
-We thus test our approach on a catalog constructed with a different galaxy formation prescription that breaks some of these assumptions, namely Subhalo Abundance Matching (SHAM, e.g. \citealt{vale_linking_2004, kravtsov_dark_2004, conroy_modeling_2006}).
+A key assumption on which our approach relies is that the HOD model is sufficiently flexible to span the space of observed data.
+The HOD is just one way of relating halo properties to the galaxy distribution, and incorporates certain (physically and empirically motivated) assumptions about galaxy formation.
+This is notable in relation to perturbation theory approaches, which require a large number of nuisance parameters to model higher-order statistics such as the bispectrum (e.g., \citealt{philcox_cosmology_2022}), while the HOD is a relatively compact parameterization that makes stronger assumptions while showing promise in still being able to model high-order statistics (e.g., \citealt{zhang_constraining_2022}).
+To check that our HOD model is sufficiently flexible to model our chosen statistics, we test our approach on a catalog constructed with a different galaxy formation prescription that incorporates different assumptions than the HOD, namely Subhalo Abundance Matching (SHAM; e.g., \citealt{kravtsov_dark_2004, vale_linking_2004, conroy_modeling_2006}).
 This is an important validation step before applying our emulators to real data.
 When we adapt our emulators for the full data analysis, we will perform additional tests in this vein to ensure that our framework encompasses the range of expected galaxy formation scenarios.

-For this test, we use mock catalogs generated from the Uchuu simulations \citep{ishiyama_uchuu_2021}, to additionally check that our framework generalizes beyond the \aemulus N-body simulations.
-The Uchuu simulation we use has a mass resolution of $3.27 \times 10^7 \, h^{-1} M_\odot$ and a volume of $(2 \, \hGpc)^3$, nearly a factor of 8 larger than the \aemulus boxes, so the clustering statistic measurements are very precise.
-To test that our approach is robust to our use of an HOD model with environment-dependent galaxy assembly bias, we instead populate the Uchuu simulations using the SHAM approach.
+For this test, we use mock catalogs generated from the UNIT simulations\footnote{\url{http://www.unitsims.org}} \citep{chuang_unit_2019} to check that our framework generalizes beyond the \aemulus $N$-body simulations.
+The UNIT simulations have a mass resolution of $1.2 \times 10^9 \, h^{-1} M_\odot$ and consist of two pairs of simulations constructed with the fixed-and-paired inverse-phase technique \citep{angulo_cosmological_2016}.
+Each simulation has a volume of $(1 \, \hGpc)^3$, leading to an effective volume significantly larger than the \aemulus boxes, so the clustering statistic measurements should be more precise.
+To test that our approach is robust to our use of an HOD model with environment-dependent galaxy assembly bias, we instead populate the UNIT simulations using the SHAM approach.
 SHAM assigns galaxies to subhalos based on a rank-ordered relation between galaxy mass and subhalo mass, with some additional parameters to regulate the scatter, and is able to reproduce galaxy assembly bias to some extent.
-We specifically use the SHAM method of \cite{lehmann_concentration_2016} to generate our Uchuu mocks.
+We specifically use the SHAM method of \cite{lehmann_concentration_2016} to generate our UNIT mocks.